 They are precision instruments that employ small screws on pocket watches and eyeglasses.
-It is also known as watch or eyeglass driver.
-They are of usually Philips and flat head screwdrivers.
+It is also known as a watch or eyeglass driver.
+They are usually Philips and flat head screwdrivers.

-Battery type screwdriver is operated with small batteries, which means they come in a compact design.
-Although it is not as powerful as other screwdrivers, they can easily fit into your toolbox.
+This type of screwdriver is operated with small batteries, which means they come in a compact design.
+Although it is not as powerful as other screwdrivers, it can easily fit into your toolbox.

 In these types of screwdrivers, a spring or ratchet is fitted in the handle.
-There is a button at its handle.
-When this button is pressed, shank of the ratchet screw starts revolving through the spring.
+There is a button on its handle.
+When this button is pressed, the shank of the ratchet screw starts revolving through the spring.

 When the button is left free, again the shank comes to its original position.
-With its help screws can be quickly tightening or loosened.
+With its help screws can be quickly tightening or loosening.

 As you know, A typical simple screwdriver has a handle and shaft that the user attaches to the screw head before turning the handle used for tightening or loosening of screws.
 If you want to buy a screwdriver, just checkout out image resources.